vit100/xs2a/consent-management/consent-management-system/README.md

 - An endpoint to update the PIS consent status by its external identifier.

 ## PIIS:
+- An endpoint to create PIIS consent.
+- An endpoint to retrieve PIIS consents by PSU.
-- An endpoint to create PIIS consent
+- An endpoint to terminate PIIS consent by its external identifier.

 ## CORS
 By default, allow credentials, all origins and all headers are disabled.